 If the company has to pivot and bring out a new value proposition, how would the investors look at them?

-While I am mulling over this, I attended this TiE Seattle event yesterday.
+While I am mulling over this, I attended this TiE Seattle event some time back.
 It’s quite a revelation to hear some of the angels actually endorsing this ability and openness to pivot as a strength and not a weakness.

 As much as we the self-congratulatory-smartass-startup-geeks are moving along the new ways of innovation (read lean startup), investors are not behind.
 At least not all of them.